China–India relations: Geopolitical overview

-(The border between the People's Republic of China and the India over Arunachal Pradesh/South Tibet reflects actual control, without dotted line showing claims.)
+(The border between the People's Republic of China and India over Arunachal Pradesh/South Tibet reflects actual control, without a dotted line showing claims.)

 The China–India border straddles the Himalayas, with Nepal and Bhutan acting as buffer states.
 Parts of the disputed Kashmir region claimed by India (J&K and Ladakh) are claimed and administered by either Pakistan (Azad Kashmir and Gilgit Baltistan) or by the PRC (Aksai Chin).
 The Government of Pakistan, on its maps, shows the Aksai Chin area as mostly within China and labels the boundary "Frontier Undefined", while India holds that Aksai Chin is illegally occupied by the PRC.
 China and India also dispute most of Arunachal Pradesh.

 Not only is China's India policy shaped by greater competition with the United States, but there are also real structural issues in India-China relations that exacerbate discord.
 These stem largely from China's attempts to keep India at arm's length in the Indo-Pacific region.
 There are clear differences in the regional order in Asia that the two countries desire—India seeks a multipolar order, of which India is one of the main poles, while China seeks a single pole, of which India is not a pole at all.

 As India strengthens its security ties with the United States and takes a leading role in organizing the Global South, tensions with China persist.
 China's engagement with India's neighbors and growing military cooperation with Pakistan further strain India's geopolitical landscape.
 In this volatile landscape, Sino-Indian relations seek a delicate balance between pragmatic economic interests and escalating geopolitical tensions.

 History

 Antiquity

 Etched carnelian beads, Harappa Culture.
 Such beads were imported from India to China in the early half of 1st millennium BCE.

 Xiangqi, or Chinese chess, which, like Western Chess is believed to be descended from the Indian chess game of chaturanga.
 The earliest indications reveal the game may have been played as early as the third century BCE.

 China and India have also had some contact before the transmission of Buddhism.
-References to a people called the Chinas, are found in ancient Indian literature.
+References to a people called the Chinas are found in ancient Indian literature.
 The Indian epic Mahabharata (c.
 5th century BCE) contains references to "China", which may have been referring to the Qin state which later became the Qin dynasty.
 Chanakya (c.
 350–283 BCE), the prime minister of the Maurya Empire, refers to Chinese silk as "cinamsuka" (Chinese silk dress) and "cinapatta" (Chinese silk bundle) in his Arthashastra.

 Buddhism was transmitted from India to China in the 1st century CE.
 Trade relations via the Silk Road acted as economic contact between the two regions.